jsofra/bin-packing/doc/blog.md

 1. First Fit (smallest number of fixed sized bins)
 2. First Fit + Smallest Bin (fixed number of bins)

-*Note:* that these methods were chosen for their ease of implementation, the actual methods are however somewhat orthogonal to solving this partitioning problem in Spark we just need a way to create even partitions.
+*Note:* These methods were chosen for their ease of implementation, the actual methods are somewhat orthogonal to solving this partitioning problem in Spark.
+We just need a way to create even partitions.
 Note also that these methods require the items being packed to be sorted in descending order based on the weight given to each item.
 This may be prohibitive for certain application if it requires shuffling of data around the cluster.
-In this case we use the number of books in a bookshelf as out weight and are using the urls to the books as our data so it is inexpensive to calculate.
+In this case we use the number of books in a bookshelf as our weight and the book urls as our data so it is inexpensive to calculate.

-Let's look at he implementations for those two methods.
-First we will define some helper functions to add an item to a bin, select the a bin that an item fits into and add a new bin:
+Let's look at some implementations for those two methods.
+First I define some helper functions to add an item to a bin, select the a bin that an item fits in to, and add a new bin:

 ``` clojure